-A software engineer at Google has come up with an incredible tool that mimics travelling back into time pretty closely.
+A software engineer at Google has developed an incredible tool that mimics travelling back in time pretty closely.

 Raimondas Kiveris, a Google Research software engineer, has built an open-source map which can show you how exactly your city looked at an earlier time period and how it changed over time.
 The map enables both a birds’ eye view and a pedestrian level view and comes with a slider to control the year.

-One can see an accurate representation of any U.S city dating back all the way back to the 1800s.
-Kiveris’s map which he nicknamed as project “rǝ” is the result of his curiosity about how New York, his birthplace changed so very rapidly over 20 years.
-This led him to ask himself how his neighbourhood must have looked even before he was born and that is when he took upon himself to get started on the project.
+One can see an accurate representation of any U.S. city dating back all the way back to the 1800s.
+Kiveris’s map, which he nicknamed as project “rǝ”, is the result of his curiosity about how New York, his birthplace, changed so rapidly over 20 years.
+This led him to ask himself how his neighbourhood must have looked even before he was born, and that is when he took upon himself to get started on the project.

-Kiveris mentioned that the entire project took him three years to complete and attributed the success of it to the extensive research into artificial intelligence and machine learning that he did at Google.
+Kiveris mentioned that the entire project took him three years to complete and attributed its success of it to the extensive research into artificial intelligence and machine learning that he did at Google.

-As of now, the map is still in an early prototype stage; however, it can successfully offer its users a glimpse of any U.S city street decades into the past.
+Currently, the map is still in an early prototype stage; however, it can successfully offer its users a glimpse of any U.S. city street decades into the past.

-Now, to source information about the precise structures of buildings, their sizes, heights, roof shape and etc. during different time periods, Kiveris made use of historical fire insurance maps.
-From there on, he used them to create simple 3D models of the buildings and added it to his project.
+Now, to source information about the precise structures of buildings, their sizes, heights, roof shape and etc., during different time periods, Kiveris made use of historical fire insurance maps.
+From there on, he used them to create simple 3D models of the buildings and added them to his project.